isisaddons/isis-app-todoapp/README.md

 ## Internal Event Bus

-Contributions, discussed earlier, are an important tool in ensuring that the packages within your Isis application are decoupled; by extracting out actions the order of dependency between packages can effectively be reversed.
+Contributions, discussed earlier, are an important tool in ensuring that the packages within your Apache Isis application are decoupled; by extracting out actions the order of dependency between packages can effectively be reversed.

-Another important tool to ensure your codebase remains maintainable is Isis' internal event bus.
+Another important tool to ensure your codebase remains maintainable is Apache Isis' internal event bus.
 It is probably best explained by example; the code below says that the "complete" action should emit a `ToDoItem.Completed` event:

     @Action(
             domainEvent =CompletedEvent.class,